 Callom will be seeking the Certificate in Theological and Pastoral Studies, designed specifically as preparation for Christian service in the office, church, or home.
 The course aims to combine serious study of the Bible and Christian doctrine with an opportunity to experience Christian apologetics in action.

-Callom was named the 2011-12 Sommerville Scholar, the highest academic award given by Lynchburg College in recognition of the culmination of a distinguished academic record.
+Callom was named the 2011-12 Sommerville Scholar, the highest academic award given by University of Lynchburg in recognition of the culmination of a distinguished academic record.
 A psychology major with minors in history and theatre, he has been on the Dean’s List every semester.
 He has served as a PASS leader for psychology and as a tutor in history.